This post will be updated periodically to reflect the latest developments.

 Despite Sen. Benton's misguided insistence on standing by the legislation, the Freedom Foundation again blew the whistle on the bill.
 It died in the Senate without receiving a hearing.

 In another setback, a state appeals court ruled unanimously against SEIU 775 in April 2016 and upheld the trial court's decision finding the list of IPs is disclosable to the Freedom Foundation under the PRA.
-The union is currently appealing the decision to the state Supreme Court.
-Federal records indicate that between 2014 and 2015, SEIU 775 paid the two Seattle law firms representing the union in the lawsuit (Schwerin, Campbell, Barnard, Iglitzen & Lavitt, and Frank, Freed, Subit & Thomas) a total of $788,100.
+The union appealed the decision to the state Supreme Court, which ultimately denied SEIU 775's request for review in Sept.
+2016, leaving the appeals court decision in the Foundation's favor intact.
+Federal records indicate that between 2014 and 2015, SEIU 775 paid the two Seattle law firms representing the union in the lawsuit (Schwerin, Campbell, Barnard, Iglitzen & Lavitt, and Frank, Freed, Subit & Thomas) a total of $788 thousand.

-Having failed twice in the Legislature and twice in the courts, but successfully put off the day of reckoning for another two years, SEIU 775 appears to have now turned to the ballot box for relief.
+Earlier in the year, however, having failed twice in the Legislature and forseeing its ultimate failure in court, SEIU 775 turned to the ballot box for relief.

-Initiative 1501, filed in March, would reform the PRA to bar the release of IPs' names and reinforce the statutes already exempting the rest of their personal information from disclosure.
-It would also block the release of the names and contact information of SEIU 925-represented family child care providers, who also may stop paying union dues under Harris.
+Initiative 1501, filed in March 2016, sought to reform the PRA to bar the release of IPs' names and reinforce the statutes already exempting the rest of their personal information from disclosure.
+It also blocked the release of the names and contact information of SEIU 925-represented family child care providers, who also may stop paying union dues under Harris.
 Federal records indicate SEIU 775 paid the Seattle law firm that filed the initiative, Smith & Lowney, $21,532 in November 2015, likely to draft the initiative.

 Unsurprisingly, Section 11(d) of I-1501 allows for all detailed personal contact information of IPs and family child care providers to be released to "a representative certified or recognized under RCW 41.56.080," the statute governing the unions that represent IPs and family child care providers.
-So while SEIU 775 and SEIU 925—both private organizations—will still be able to get caregivers' detailed personal information, groups like the Freedom Foundation and even other caregivers, will not be able to even get a list of names.
+So while SEIU 775 and SEIU 925—both private organizations—could still get caregivers' detailed personal information, groups like the Freedom Foundation and even other caregivers, would not be able to even get a list of names.

-So far, the so-called "Campaign to Prevent Fraud and Protect Seniors," run by SEIU 775's Adam Glickman, has received $1,406,491.39 in cash and in-kind contributions from SEIU, the measure's sole financial backer.
+Overall, the so-called "Campaign to Prevent Fraud and Protect Seniors," run by SEIU 775's Adam Glickman, received $1.9 million in cash and in-kind contributions from SEIU, the measure's sole financial backer (with the exception of a $50 donation from the 5th District Democrats).

 Taking dues from IPs without their permission